Date > 2017 > May

 Michael and Razel

 I walked around the bend from Hotel Essencia and discovered this newly opened cafe - Arteasan Handcrafted Beverages.
 It's a small cozy place with good air conditioning and reliable wifi.
 Coffee is good and waffle is delicious.
 Brewed coffee starts at P50.
 Whoa!
 This is my kind of place.
-I met the owner, Razel, and became friends with her and subsequently, her significant-other, Michael.
+I met the owners, Razel and Michael.
 We had dinner and I would often bring my friends to the cafe to chill and hangout.
 With people of good energy, it's increasingly becoming inevitable I become friends with them.

 Within Hotel Essencia is a pasalubong store - Dodong's Dumaguete Delicacies.
 I made a pitch for the owner (Dodong) and he agreed to meet me.
 He was a soft-spoken man and only 31 years old.
 I thought I would meet someone weathered by life already.
 Dodong had an interesting story of abandonment, perseverance and prosperity.
 But what got my attention was, like me, good things happen to him.
 He seem to be in the right place at the right time, meeting people he needed to meet.
 Given our parallelism, I was trying to discern what our common denominator was.
 By the end of the meeting, I was drawn to conclude his heart was in the right place.
 I guess it all starts with volition.
 That seems the only thing existing in nature that is beyond reproach regardless of outcome.
 It wasn't important anymore if I made a deal or not.
 Meeting Dodong was reward unto itself.